The transfer of personal data to recipients outside the EU is generally prohibited unless:

 Adequate level of data protection

 A transfer of personal data to a third country or an international organisation may take place where the European Commission has decided that the third country or the international organisation in question ensures an adequate level of protection.
 Such a transfer shall not require any specific authorisation.
 These countries are sometimes referred to as having been ‘white-listed’.
-The Privacy Shield is the framework that governs transfers between the EU and US.
+Learn more about those (white-listed) countries with adequacy decisions here

 Where there is no adequacy decision on a destination country, a controller or processor may transfer personal data to a third country or an international organisation only if the controller or processor has provided appropriate safeguards, and on condition that enforceable data subject rights and effective legal remedies for data subjects are available.
 The safeguard for transfers within a group of undertakings is for the group to have a set of approved Binding Corporate Rules.
 If it’s not a group of undertakings then the transferring organisation must ensure that they incorporate the EC provided model clauses into their controller to processor contracts or controller to controller agreements.